Kingpower1382/machine-learning/README.md

-# machine-learning
+# Machine-Learning-Model
-predicting house value of California
+A Machine learning Model for predection using California Housing Dataset